sf-wdi-22-23/modules-23/w02-working-with-objects/d2-oop-refactor-lab/README.md

 ####OOP - with prototype

-Features on the prototype are shared, so
+Features on the prototype are shared!

 ```js